Research-Based Approach Motivates Teenagers

 Students, teachers, and administrators actively collaborate to achieve an optimum learning environment.
 As a pioneer in microschooling, we provide students with the tools to become active learners, lower their stress level, and become deep thinkers.
 They acquire real-world skills and a growth mindset through our innovative research-based approach.
 As a result, graduates report Memorial Private School equipped them to lead highly productive lives in an ever-changing and complex world.

 Vision: Our vision is to create a calm low-stress private school, where every student can acquire the knowledge necessary to develop intellectual and spiritual maturity.

 Values: Our students adopt a Growth Mindset and strive to be Responsible, Respectful, Honest, Kind, and Compassionate.

 Low Stress.
 High Outcomes.

-Students develop greater confidence in their intelligence, establish a moral compass to guide their decisions, and create a roadmap for their future in our calm, low-stress learning environment.
+Students develop greater confidence in their intelligence, establish a moral compass, and create a roadmap for their future.
+We keep it calm, low stress, but deliver high outcomes.

 Interested in Exploring?
 Contact Us Now!

 Pioneers in the Microschool and “Pod” Concept

 Long before the recent re-emergence of smaller schools, Harry and Pamela Camp founded Camp Education Group (CEG) in 2002.
 They created the design and standards needed for an innovative private school model and founded Memorial Private School.
 The school infrastructure is built, not only on research of best practices over the years, but also on neurological practices.